Global Recession Fraud 2023: How Economic Downturns Impact Crime & What to Do About It

 During times of economic hardship, many organizations reduce or even cut seemingly non-essential departments, in an effort to save money.

-Small or new businesses with lower budgets feel increased pressure to save costs, which is making them more susceptible to attacks.
+Small or new businesses with lower budgets feel increased pressure to save costs, even at the security or risk management level, which is making them more susceptible to attacks.
 On the other side of the coin, some larger organizations can underestimate the importance of up-to-date digital security and employee training, resulting in these essential teams downsizing.

 Because of this, fraudsters who were previously foiled by security departments with higher budgets are often left with better opportunities to infiltrate vulnerable businesses.
 The consequences can involve anything from identity theft to account takeovers, data breaches and beyond.